Flood Warning issued for Platte by NWS - News Break

 Flood Warning issued for Platte by NWS

-Effective: 2021-06-26 21:29:00 CDT Expires: 2021-07-01 00:03:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
-Turn around, don`t drown when encountering flooded roads.
-Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-This product along with additional weather and stream information is available at www.weather.gov/kc/.
-Target Area: Platte The Flood Warning is extended for the following rivers in Missouri Platte River At Sharps Station affecting Platte County.
+Effective: 2021-06-25 20:38:00 CDT Expires: 2021-06-30 21:15:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Platte The Flood Warning is cancelled for the following rivers in Missouri 102 River at Rosendale affecting Buchanan and Andrew Counties.
+The Flood Warning continues for the following rivers in Missouri Platte River At Sharps Station affecting Platte County.
+Platte River near Agency affecting Buchanan County.
 Platte River near Platte City affecting Platte County.
-Platte River near Agency affecting Buchanan County.
-The Flood Warning is now in effect until early Thursday morning The Flood Warning continues for the Platte River At Sharps Station. * Until early Thursday morning. * At 8:30 PM CDT Saturday the stage was 29.8 feet. * Flood stage is 26.0 feet. * Moderate flooding is occurring and major flooding is forecast.
-This approaches the flood of record. * Forecast...The river is expected to rise to a crest of 36.2 feet early Monday afternoon.
-It will then fall below flood stage early Wednesday morning. * Impact...At 26.0 feet, Low-lying rural land along the river begins to flood. * Impact...At 30.5 feet, Interurban Road floods about 1.5 miles southeast of Sharps Station. * Impact...At 31.5 feet, The south approach to the Highway B bridge over the Little Platte River is under water due to backwater from the Platte River. * Flood History...This crest compares to a previous crest of 35.0 feet on 06/01/2019.
-Fld Obs Forecasts Location Stg Stg Day/Time Sun Mon Tue 1am 1am 1am Platte River Sharps Station 26.0 29.8 Sat 8pm 30.6 35.3 35.3alerts.weather.gov
+The Flood Warning is now in effect until late Wednesday evening The Flood Warning continues for the Platte River At Sharps Station. * From this evening to late Wednesday evening. * At 7:30 PM CDT Friday the stage was 26.3 feet. * Flood stage is 26.0 feet. * Minor flooding is occurring and major flooding is forecast.
+This approaches the flood of record. * Forecast...The river is expected to rise to a crest of 35.9 feet early Monday afternoon.
+It will then fall below flood stage late Tuesday evening. * Impact...At 26.0 feet, Low-lying rural land along the river begins to flood. * Impact...At 30.5 feet, Interurban Road floods about 1.5 miles southeast of Sharps Station. * Impact...At 31.5 feet, The south approach to the Highway B bridge over the Little Platte River is under water due to backwater from the Platte River. * Flood History...This crest compares to a previous crest of 35.0 feet on 06/01/2019.
+Fld Obs Forecasts Location Stg Stg Day/Time Sat Sun Mon 1am 1am 1am Platte River Sharps Station 26.0 26.3 Fri 7pm 26.7 27.6 35.3alerts.weather.gov